enzomarc237/snapgrid_flutter/README.md

 - **Smart Organization** – Search and filter your screenshots based on detected UI elements
 - **Fast Local Storage** – All screenshots and metadata are stored locally
 - **Cross-Platform** – Built with Flutter for macOS, Windows, and Linux support
+- **System Tray Integration** – Run in the background with system tray support
 - **Accessibility Analysis** – Detect potential accessibility issues in UI designs
 - **Design System Detection** – Identify design systems used in screenshots